Project Overview

 Research and development: identify French-speaking teachers and build a database

-A database provides a better understanding of the profile of the current 400 teachers to inform future recruitment, address potential shortages and provide additional instructional or language support.
-The information collected could include school, current position, number of years of teaching, French language proficiency, province or country of origin, and training (e.g., degrees, programs [Core French, Immersion, FFL], language needs, teaching needs...).
+A database provided a better understanding of the profile of the current 400 teachers to inform future recruitment, address potential shortages and provide additional instructional or language support.
+The information collected would include school, current position, number of years of teaching, French language proficiency, province or country of origin, and training (e.g., degrees, programs [Core French, Immersion, FFL], language needs, teaching needs...).

 Bilingual job fairs and activities/events for high school students

-Such events are opportunities to gather information about potential future teachers by surveying high school students and possibly post-secondary students enrolled in French-language programs, which allows the province to develop recruitment materials in partnership with other local and national organizations.
-The materials highlight the benefits of teaching in Prince Edward Island and are part of a larger provincial strategy to recruit a bilingual workforce.
-The information collected in 2019-20 provides a basis for teacher recruitment and retention strategies for the coming year.
+Such events were opportunities to gather information about potential future teachers by surveying high school students and possibly post-secondary students enrolled in French-language programs, which would allow the province to develop recruitment materials in partnership with other local and national organizations.
+The materials highlighted the benefits of teaching in Prince Edward Island and were part of a larger provincial strategy to recruit a bilingual workforce.
+The information collected in 2019-20 provided a basis for teacher recruitment and retention strategies for the coming year.

 PHASE 2